 It has been a very active year when it comes to regulated sports betting in the US.
 A few states entered the game in 2020 and a few more appear ready to come off the sidelines in the coming months after approving the necessary legislation.

 The overall US sports betting industry is booming as the sports betting schedule returns to a sense of normalcy.
 With demand at an all-time high and growing at a strong rate, further expansion becomes a matter of when not if.

-New Jersey has set record handles in each of the last four months.
-This was the first state after Nevada to offer legal sports betting within its borders.
+New Jersey sportsbooks have set record handles in each of the last four months.
+This was the first state after Nevada sportsbooks to offer wagering within its borders.
 This goes back to a favorable decision by the US Supreme Court in May of 2018.
 The Garden State was the plaintiff in that case against the federal government.

 - Watch and Wager promo code can be used for horse betting in select states.

 - Tipico, a big German sports betting platform, has announced intent to come to the US.

 - BetBull should be soon up and running to take real-money wagers.